-To protect your investment, we urge you to take responsibility for keeping your vehicle well serviced and maintained.
-Also, observe the break-in guidelines, and always perform the pre-ride inspection and other periodic checks in this manual.
+To protect your investment, we urge you to take responsibility for keeping your vehicle well-serviced and maintained.
+Also, observe the break-in guidelines and always perform the pre-ride inspection and other periodic checks in this manual.

 When service is required, remember that your Honda dealer knows your vehicle best.
 If you have the required mechanical "knowhow" and tools, you can purchase an official Honda Service Manual to help you perform many maintenance and repair tasks.
-P.94
+P. P. 102

-Read the warranty information thoroughly so that you understand the warranty coverage and that you are aware of your rights and responsibilities. $\square$ P. 94
+Read the warranty information thoroughly so that you understand the warranty coverage and are aware of your rights and responsibilities.
+P. P. 103

 You may also want to visit our website at www.powersports.honda.com.
-Happy riding!